preciofishbone/OmniaDocsG2/pages/edit-page/index.rst

 ************************
 When you're ready editing a page you must save your changes, or discard them if you don't want to keep them.

-Use the to options at the bottom to do that:
+Use the options at the bottom to do that:

 .. image:: save-or-discard.png